cmasch/zalando-fashion-mnist/README.md

 Furthermore I evaluate the generalization of the network for classifying traditional MNIST at the end.

 ## Results
-Actually Im focussed on very simple architecture < 500,000 parameter.
-Remember that architectures like VGG, DenseNet and ResNet have several millions of parameters.
+Actually I'm focussed on a very simple architecture with less than 500,000 parameter which could run on CPU with 4GB memory.
 If you are interested in further results, you can find them on [Zalando benchmark](https://github.com/zalandoresearch/fashion-mnist#benchmark).
-If it fits in time, I will evaluate deeper architectures e.g. DenseNet.
+If it fits in time, I will evaluate architectures e.g. DenseNet.

 I'm just using two convolutional layers, batchnorm, dropout and three fully connected layers.
 For a detailed implementation check the model definition in the [jupyter notebook](https://github.com/cmasch/zalando-fashion-mnist/blob/master/Simple_Convolutional_Neural_Network_Fashion-MNIST.ipynb).<br>
 This is the summary of the current model:<br>